alaney/currency-take-home/README.md

 After the setup is finished, run `npm run dev` to launch the app in development mode.
 Visit http://localhost:3000 to view the application.

+To open the Cypress test runner you can run `npm test`.
+This executes a production build for Cypress to test against.
+Alternatively, you can run `npm run cypress` to run Cypress tests against the development server.
+You must have the dev server running for `npm run cypress` to work.

 # Design Decisions

 ## Login